jostarlink/slackbot-api-docs/Documentation/modifiers.md

 ```

 Okay, let's go through the code above step by step.
-First we register a middleware on `hear`, please note that `listen` just calls `hear` with the `mention: true` parameter which requires the bot to be mentioned.
+First we register a middleware on `hear`, please note that `listen` just calls `hear` with the `mention: true` parameter which requires the bot to be mentioned, so they both go through this middleware.